Quancivillious-Hornswoggle/RAVAGE/README.md

 **to run: _sudo_ python RAVAGE.py**

-' *SUDO IS NEEDED IN BOTH COMANDS* '
+*SUDO IS NEEDED IN BOTH COMANDS*

+'text'